nwoodbury/numjs/README.md

 # numjs

-An unofficial re-implimentation of Python's numpy library written for JavaScript and node.js.
+A numeric manipulation library for numbers, arrays, and matrices.

+Note: this library is still in early alpha and its functionality is limited.

 ## Installation